 - While beef producers can use any of the data submission methods outlined above to submit performance data to BREEDPLAN, it is recommended that you use the method which best suits your individual situation.

 - All post-birth performance data should be submitted to your BREEDPLAN processing centre.
-Performance data for birth traits (i.e. birth weight, calving difficulty score and gestation length information) should be submitted to your breed society or association at the time of calf registration.
+Performance data for birth traits (i.e. birth weight, calving difficulty score and gestation length information) should be submitted to your breed society at the time of calf registration.

 - Following processing of received data, BREEDPLAN will send you back a summary of the data processed and (if necessary) a list detailing any associated issues that need to be followed up (e.g. animal not on file).
-Please ensure that you check the data summary to confirm that all of the data you submitted has been processed and follow up any associated issues with your BREEDPLAN processing centre and/or Breed Society/Association.
+Please ensure that you check the data summary to confirm that all of the data you submitted has been processed and follow up any associated issues with your BREEDPLAN processing centre and/or breed society.

 - If you have not received any correspondence from BREEDPLAN within 3 business days of submitting your data, please contact the BREEDPLAN office to confirm whether your data has been received.